- Getting needed medical care >>

 - After regular clinic hours, call your primary care office to speak with the on-call provider PRIOR to seeking care at an urgent care center or emergency department.
 We are often able to assess symptoms and provide guidance over the phone to avoid unnecessary visits.
 After-hours Contact Information>>

 - If you arrive at one of our primary care or urgent care clinics with respiratory or flu-like symptoms (fever, cough, muscle aches, fatigue, etc), please do NOT immediately enter the waiting room.
 Instead, please wait in your car and call the clinic to let staff know that you have arrived.
-You may be greeted at the main entrance of the office by an FCN staff member who will assist with this process.

 - While in your car, you may be screened by our triage staff to gather more medical information on your condition.